Which entropy for general physical theories?: Proofs of the main results

 whence $D^{\rm dil}(\rho^{\boxtimes N},\tC)\leq\tilde{D}(\rho^{\boxtimes N},\tC)$.
 This implies the inequality $I^{\rm dil}(\rho)\leq\tilde{I}(\rho)$.
 We have then proved that $I(\rho)=\tilde{I}(\rho)$. \end{proof}

 In order to relate the information content $I(\rho)$ to the Shannon entropy $H(\p)$ of the probability distribution defining the unique pure state decomposition of $\rho$, we use standard techniques from classical information theory.
-In particolar we remind the reader of the notion of typical sequences and of typical set, along with some properties of the latter.
+In particolar we remind the reader of the notion of typical strings and of typical set, along with some properties of the latter.

 Let $\p=\{p_i\}_{i\in\sX}$ be a probability distribution with $\sX$ a finite outcome set whose label are denoted by $i$.
-For a given $N$, consider the string ${\bf i}:=i_1\dots i_N$ associated with the factorized probability $p_{\bi}:=p_{i_1}\cdots p_{i_N}$.
+For a given $N$, consider the string ${\bf i}\coloneqq i_1\dots i_N$ associated with the factorized probability $p_{\bi}\coloneqq p_{i_1}\cdots p_{i_N}$.
 For any $\delta>0$, the ($N,\delta$)\textit{-typical set} $T^N_{\delta}(\p)$ is a subset of all the possible strings of lentgh $N$ and it is defined as follows

+where $H(\p)\coloneqq-\sum_{i\in\sX}p_i\log_2p_i$ denotes the Shannon entropy of the probability distribution $\p$.
+Correspondingly, a string belonging to $T^N_{\delta}(\p)$ is called a \textit{typical string}.
+Notice that by reformulating the definition of typical set, a string is typical iff the associated probability is bounded as follows

-where $H(\p):=-\sum_{i\in\sX}p_i\log_2p_i$ denotes the Shannon entropy of the probability distribution $\p$.
-This set has the following relevant properties, that will be extensively used in the proof of theorem \ref{thm:main_thm} \begin{theorem} Let $\p$ be a probability distribution, and for $\delta>0$ let $T_{\delta}^N(\p)$ denote the ($N,\delta$)-typical set.
+The typical set has the following relevant properties, that will be extensively used in the proof of theorem \ref{thm:main_thm} \begin{theorem} Let $\p$ be a probability distribution, and for $\delta>0$ let $T_{\delta}^N(\p)$ denote the ($N,\delta$)-typical set.
 Then \begin{enumerate} \item Let $\eta>0$.
 Then there exists $N_0$ such that for any $N\geq N_0$

 \item Let $\eta>0$.
 Then there exists $N_0$ such that, for any $N\geq N_0$, the cardinality of $T_{\delta}^N(\p)$ is bounded as follows

 \end{enumerate} \end{theorem} This is a standard result, whose proof can be found in any of the following references \cite{nielsen_chuang_2010,wilde_2013}.
 With this tool in our hand, we can prove the following